huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ![Stata twoway](./images/stata_twoway.png)

-The generation of this plot uses a tiny bit more compute resources than the previous once, so depending on your home machine type, the notebook state at the botton of your notebook may shift from `Idle` to `Busy` in a few seconds while the graph is printed.
+The generation of this plot uses a tiny bit more compute resources than the previous once, so depending on your home machine type, the notebook state at the bottom of your notebook may shift from `Idle` to `Busy` in a few seconds while the graph is printed.
 Your notebook may be unresponsive as long as the state is `Busy`.

 ### Save graphs